 Professor Ray Anderson

-Professor Ray Anderson was with the J-School from 1981-1996.
+Professor Ray Anderson was with SJMC from 1981-1996.
 He taught graduate seminars in specialized reporting as well as courses in feature writing, public affairs reporting, foreign reporting and editorial and column writing.
-A long-time reporter for The New York Times, Ray spent many years in Eastern Europe as a correspondent before leaving the newspaper to join the School as a professional in residence.
-He often returned to the Times over summer breaks to work the copy desk, and in his later years with the School he signed on during the summers with The International Herald Tribune. email@example.com
+A long-time reporter for The New York Times, Ray spent many years in Eastern Europe as a correspondent before leaving the newspaper to join the school as a professional in residence.
+He often returned to the Times over summer breaks to work the copy desk, and in his later years with the school he signed on during the summers with The International Herald Tribune. firstname.lastname@example.org

 Professor William B. Blankenburg